-Environment analytics is the analysis of large data sets at the intersection of observed environmental conditions, ecology and infrastructure.
+The Environment Analytics Research Group has deep expertise in the analysis of large data sets at the intersection of environmental conditions, ecology, and infrastructure.

-Current projects within our research group at North Carolina State University:
+Current and recent projects within our research group at North Carolina State University:

 Winter Storm Regional Radar Movies